On this page

 Body Mass Index (BMI) is a widely used screening tool that estimates body fat based on a person's weight and height.
 Developed by Belgian mathematician Adolphe Quetelet in the 1830s, BMI provides a simple numeric value that helps classify individuals into weight categories: underweight, normal weight, overweight, and obese.
 Healthcare providers around the world use BMI as an initial assessment to identify potential weight-related health issues and guide further evaluation.

 The BMI formula divides weight in kilograms by the square of height in meters: BMI = weight / height squared.
 For example, a person weighing 70 kg at 170 cm tall has a BMI of 70 / (1.70)^2 = 24.2, which falls in the normal weight range.
-A BMI below 18.5 indicates underweight, 18.5 to 24.9 is normal, 25 to 29.9 is overweight, and 30 or above indicates obesity.
-These thresholds are defined by the World Health Organization and used globally.
+The World Health Organization defines a BMI below 18.5 as underweight, 18.5 to 24.9 as normal weight, 25.0 to 29.9 as overweight, and 30.0 or above as obese.
+These thresholds are used globally for adult men and women.

 Common use cases: